Refefer/quickfind/README.md

 Install
 -------

+To install from Pypi:

+    pip install quickfind.

-To install, clone the repo and type:
+To install from source, clone the repo and type:

     python setup.py install

  in the directory.

 'sudo' might be needed, depending on permissions.

 To Use